quadriocellata/bip39-to-spend-key-monero/README.md

 # bip39-to-spend-key-monero
 12 word BIP39 conversion to spend key.
+Works for at least trezors derivation

 Small python script to take a 12 word BIP39 seedphrase (such as those found in Trezor, Ledger and Cake Wallet) and print the private spend key, along with public address.